Tropical Storm Enrique misses direct hit on Baja resorts

 Tropical Storm Enrique misses direct hit on Baja resortsNew

-CABO SAN LUCAS, Mexico (AP) — Tropical Storm Enrique is swirling to the east of the tip of Mexico’s Baja California Peninsula, missing a direct hit on the beach resorts there amid predictions it will weaken into a tropical depression sometime Wednesday.
-The U.S. National Hurricane Center says Enrique’s maximum sustained winds were down to 40 mph (65 kph) late Tuesday, just barely a tropical storm The storm’s core was about 80 miles (130 kilometers) northeast of Cabo San Lucas at the southern tip of Baja and moving northwest at 12 mph (19 kph).
-City officials in Los Cabos are prepared to open shelters in case of flooding.
+CABO SAN LUCAS, Mexico (AP) — Tropical Storm Enrique is swirling to the east of the tip of Mexico’s Baja California Peninsula, missing a direct hit on the beach resorts there and predicted to weaken into a tropical depression Wednesday.
+The U.S. National Hurricane Center says Enrique’s maximum sustained winds are down to 40 mph (65 kph) , just barely a tropical storm The storm’s core was about 45 miles (70 kilometers) east of La Paz and moving northwest up the Gulf of California at 9 mph (15 kph).
 Forecasters say the storm could drop 1 to 2 inches of rain, with localized amounts of as much as 4 inches.